How Long Should TikToks & Reels Be? (Analyzing 2,000 Creator Videos)

 Unboxings are among the most popular types of content on TikTok and Instagram with millions of posts on each platform.
 Through tactics like product gifting and seeding, brands can generate authentic reactions and ad-worthy content through these types of videos.

-Sure, most UGC videos are technically "product-in-action" videos.
+Sure, most UGC videos are technically "product-in-action" videos by default.

 But these videos are specifically about demonstrating how products work in real-life scenarios, including practical uses and benefits.